SeliyaMindula/Vue.js_Customer_Address_Book/README.md

 # customer-address-book

 This is a Vue.js web application designed for managing customer addresses.
-It provides an intuitive interface for adding, updating, and deleting customer information and addresses.
 The application uses Vue.js for the frontend and `json-server` for a mock REST API backend.

 ## Prerequisites